▶️ Sisters Park and Rec in agreement to turn school into community center

-It looks like Sisters Country is getting something the public has been asking for—a more significant community center for a while.
+It looks like Sisters Country is getting something the public has been asking for — a more significant community center.

-“We’ve just entered into a letter of intent with the school district, with the intent of finalizing a long-term lease agreement with the school district to utilize a majority of that site to be repurposed as a community recreation center,” said Executive Director at the Sisters Park & Recreation District Jennifer Holland.

 Things are moving forward for the Sisters Park and Recreation District to repurpose the Old Sisters Elementary School into a community recreation center once a new elementary school opens in 2024.